dkelly255/PP4-Fantasy-Football-Centre/USER EXPERIENCE.md

 ### - PostgreSQL:

-The database system used to underpin the models section of the project structure is an application known as [PostgreSQL](https://www.postgresql.org/).
+The database system used to underpin the models is an application known as [PostgreSQL](https://www.postgresql.org/).

 As illustrated in this overview at [postgresqltutorial.com](https://www.postgresqltutorial.com/what-is-postgresql/) - PostgreSQL is an advanced, enterprise-class, open-source relational database system, which supports both relational querying, and is compatible with most popular programming languages (including Python) and is therefore ideal for the requirements of this project.

-### - Cloudinary
 ### - Crispy Forms
 ### - Summernote
 ### - APIs & Configuration